az-cat/az-hpcapps/README.md

     want to run on.
 (Note that CycleCloud does this automatically).
 To scale a pool, use Azure portal or [Batch Explorer](https://github.com/Azure/BatchExplorer).

-4. Run the HPC application you want to benchmark as the following section describes.
+4. Run the HPC application you want as the following section describes.

 ## Set up an HPC application